“Hylton offers new insights into

 origin will yield new information.

-will now achieve the wider circulation that it deserves.
+that it deserves.
 The author

 shows an impressive mastery of the detail and the contexts in his

 painstaking treatment.
 In essence, he identifies three phases.
-In

 the earliest, French Protestants were welcomed into Ireland, thanks